sjbavier/Reference/Docker/Docker-services.md

+# Working with Docker Services

-# The docker-compose.yml file used to define run and scale services with the Docker platform.
+The **docker-compose.yml** file used to define run and scale services with the Docker platform.
 Place this file wherever you want, however you must have pushed the docker image

 ```Dockerfile